If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 Their emails are well-constructed, but there are no opportunities for further discussion, other than a simple call-to-action

-That’s why many savvy B2B SaaS companies now offer their potential users the option of getting in touch, raising any concerns and asking questions.
+That’s why many savvy software companies now offer their potential users the option of getting in touch, raising any concerns and asking questions.

 Businesses that send out email series will find this particularly useful since it allows you to an opportunity to quash any objections and to improve their knowledge and interest in your service.